-1. What is the Texas Academy of International and STEM Studies?
+1. What is the Julieta & Frank Staggs Academy of International and STEM Studies?

-Located on the Texas A&M International University (TAMIU) campus, the Texas Academy of International and STEM Studies is an additional option for high school students in this region.
+Located on the Texas A&M International University (TAMIU) campus, the Julieta & Frank Staggs Academy of International and STEM Studies (formally Texas Academy) is an additional option for high school students in this region.
 High school juniors and seniors will be able to complete their last two years of high school while earning college credit.

 2. How was the Academy formed?